neulab/ExplainaBoard/docs/add_new_features.md

 ## Feature Implementation and Calculation

-We need to define the feature function and apply it to each sample of the dataset in the module: `explainaboard/builders/text_classification`
+After declaring the new feature `token_number`, we need to define a corresponding feature function `_get_token_number(self, text)` and apply it to each sample of the dataset in the module: `explainaboard/builders/text_classification.py`

-There are flexible way to achieve this but remember the final goal is:
+There are a couple of flexible ways to achieve this but remember the final goal is:

 (1) given raw features stored in the dictionary `dict_sysout`, for example,
 * `dict_sysout['text']`: the raw input text
-* `dict_sysout['label']`: the gold label of the input text (2) how to calculate the new feature and add it into `dict_sysout`, here is `dict_sysout[token_number]`
+* `dict_sysout['label']`: the gold label of the input text

+(2) how to calculate the new feature and add it into `dict_sysout`, which is `dict_sysout[token_number]` in the current context

-Following highlights the core implementation inside the `class TCExplainaboardBuilder` in `explainaboard/builders/summarization`
+The following highlights the core implementation inside `class TCExplainaboardBuilder` in `explainaboard/builders/summarization`
 ```python
 class TCExplainaboardBuilder:
     ...